 Prior to this offering, there had been no established public market for our common stock.
-Our Class A common stock has been approved for listing on the NASDAQ Global Market ("NASDAQ") under the symbol "NMIH."
+We currently expect the initial public offering price to be between \$11.00 and \$13.00 per share of common stock.
+We have applied to list our common stock on the NASDAQ Global Market ("NASDAQ") under the symbol "NMIH."